mhoffman/kmos/doc/source/tutorials/first_model_api.rst

   coord = pt.lattice.generate_coord('hollow.(0,0,0).simple_cubic')

 Then you need to have at least two processes.
-A process in kMC means that a certain local configuration must be given so that something can happen at a certain rate constant.
+A process or elementary step in kMC means that a certain local configuration must be given so that something can happen at a certain rate constant.
 In the framework here this is phrased in terms of 'conditions' and 'actions'. [#proc_minilanguage]_